Graduation Requirements for Undergraduates

 Undergraduate students who wish to enroll in a course on a pass/fail basis may do so by notifying the Registrar no later than 15 class days into the given semester on a form provided for this purpose.
 The decision to take a course pass/fail is final.
 Note: Students may not elect to take a course that satisfies a core requirement on a pass/fail basis.

 Passing represents earned grades of an assigned A through C-.
-The Registrar will translate the letter grade submitted by the instructor to either pass or fail.
-Most courses are open to pass/fail enrollment except courses in major fields and English composition and courses satisfying core requirements.
-Students may register for not more than one course per semester on a pass/fail basis (with the exception of student teaching, field education, SAS 020 Math Basics) not to exceed eight courses in a degree program.
+Most elective courses are open to pass/fail enrollment except courses in major fields and English composition and courses satisfying core requirements.
+Students may register for not more than one course per semester on a pass/fail basis not to exceed eight courses in a degree program.
 Students in health science programs should consult their departmental requirements for exceptions to the pass/fail policy.

 Course Withdrawal Policy*